Sara Evans: 2000–2005: Peak success

 In August 2003, her fourth studio album Restless was released, with Evans and Worley continuing to co-produce.
 Restless was met with mixed reviews.
 Writer Edward Morris described it as being "more pop than country in sound and attitude".
 James Christopher Monger found it to be "slick and predictable".
 Restless debuted at number three on the Top Country Albums chart reached number 20 on the Billboard 200 and certified platinum in the United States.
 While the lead single "Backseat of a Greyhound Bus", reached the top 20, its second single, "Perfect", climbed to the number two spot on Billboard country chart.
 The album's third single was the traditionally-sounding "Suds in the Bucket".
 The song was not intended to be part of the project's track list but Evans pushed for its inclusion.
 It became her third number one song on the Billboard country chart.
 The fourth and final single "Tonight" was less successful, peaking outside the top 40 of Hot Country Songs in 2005.
 Evans was subsequently nominated for several awards by the Academy of Country Music in both 2003 and 2004 She received similar nominations from the Country Music Association.
 In 2004, she co-headlined the Mud & Suds Tour with Brad Paisley.

 In 2005, Evans released a cover of Radney Foster's "A Real Fine Place to Start".
-It became her fourth number one song on the Billboard country survey and her fourth song to chart in the Hot 100 top 40.
+It became her fourth number one song on the Billboard country survey and her fourth song to reach the Top 40 on Hot 100.
 It would serve as the title track to her fifth studio album Real Fine Place, which was released in October 2005.
 Unlike her previous albums, Evans co-produced with Mark Bright.
 Sue Keough of BBC called it "the perfect balance between radio-friendly country pop and the rootsy sounds she offered with her 1997 debut Three Chords And The Truth."
 Meanwhile, Slant Magazines Jonathan Keefe gave it 2.5 stars, calling its notoriety in her catalog "less than essential".
 Despite mixed reviews, the disc was her first to top the Billboard country albums chart.
 It also debuted at number three on the Billboard 200.
 Like its predecessors, it also certified platinum in sales.
 Real Fine Place also included the single "Cheatin'", which reached the number nine spot on the country chart.
 While the follow-up single "Coalmine" faltered on the charts, follow-up "You'll Always Be My Baby" reached number 13 in 2006.
 She would also win the Top Female Vocalist award from the Academy of Country Music.